shristi-bhushan/Searching-Sorting-Algorithm-Visualizer/README.md

-# *Sorting and Searching Algorithm Visualizer*
+# *Searching and Sorting Algorithm Visualizer*

-A console based sorting and searching algorithm visualizer made using the ``` graphics.h ``` library.
+This is a console based sorting and searching algorithm visualizer build using the ``` graphics.h ``` library.

+This visualizer work for the data structure "Array".

-* The sorting algorithms visualised are:
+* The Searching Algorithms visualised
+  * Linear Search
-  * Bubble Sort
+  * Binary Search

+ * The Sorting algorithms includes:

   * Selection Sort
   * Insertion Sort

-* The Searching Algorithms visualised are:
-  * Linear Search
-  * Binary Search
+  * Bubble Sort

-# USAGE
-Download the [algovisualiser.exe](https://github.com/Sree261/Sorting-Searching-Algorithm-Visualiser/raw/master/algovisualiser.exe) and run it.

-**NOTE: After giving the inputs click on the newly formed window and keep pressing enter to view the animations.**

 # EXAMPLE

 ## 1. Searching Algorithms

-### INPUT GIVEN
+### INPUTS Taken

 ![WhatsApp Image 2021-06-13 at 7 07 50 PM](https://user-images.githubusercontent.com/69712963/121814205-69a7ed00-cc8d-11eb-8ee2-1295e385166d.jpeg)